Steps for Recruitment

 11

-Understand your responsibility in guiding employees as they start their role.
+Understand your responsibility in guiding new hires as they start their role.

 Frequently Asked Questions

-Do the new hiring gates replace the hiring controls that were active during SET?
+Do the hiring gates replace the hiring controls that were active during SET?

-Yes, moving forward faculties and departments will resource in accordance with their approved budgets and in consultation with their HR Service Partner and Finance Partner, and the Provost's office for tenured positions.
+Yes, moving forward faculties and departments will resource in accordance with their approved budgets and in consultation with their HR Partner and Finance Partner, and the College Dean/Vice-Provost for tenured positions.

-How does the new hiring gates work for bulk recruitment?
+How do the hiring gates work for bulk recruitment?

-In what circumstances do I need to consult with the Provost’s Office?
+In what circumstances do I need to consult with the College Dean/Vice-Provost?

-When hiring tenured positions, including tenure track faculty, faculty service officers and librarians.
-An annual planning process with Deans (and other senior leaders like the Vice-Provost and Chief Librarian) will address these positions.
-Please include an email of Provost Approval with your Job Posting Request .
+When hiring for academic roles, particularly tenured positions, including tenure-track faculty, faculty service officers, and librarians, approval from the College Dean or Vice-Provost is required.
+This approval is part of an annual planning process involving Deans and other senior leaders, such as the Vice-Provost and Chief Librarian, to address these positions.
+Please ensure to include an email of approval with your Job Posting Request form.

-How do we confirm the HR Service and Finance Partners have reviewed our positions?
+How do we confirm the HR and Finance Partners have reviewed our positions?

 For now, an email confirming they have been consulted will be sufficient.
 We are working on amending the recruitment process and will include this in the process when completed.